Living in Ashford

 Ashford serves up a tempting selection of pubs, restaurants and cafes.

-Elwick Place, one of Ashford Borough Council’s Big 8 Projects, is bringing new restaurants to the town centre, including the Macknade Fine Foods all-day dining experience.
+Elwick Place, one of Ashford Borough Council’s Big 8 Projects, has brought exciting new restaurants to the town centre, including the Macknade Fine Foods all-day dining experience, Unità 4 and Matches Sports Bar, Grill & Social.
 Throw in a film at the cinema on the same site and you have the ideal family trip out or date night!

-The stunning, architect-designed Curious Brewery, a unique addition to Victoria Way includes a brewery, a bar and a restaurant dedicated to Chapel Down’s beer business, the Curious Brewery.
+The stunning, architect-designed Curious Brewery, a unique addition to Victoria Way includes a brewery, a bar and a restaurant.
 They offer regular tours and tasting experiences, allowing residents and visitors to find out more about this thriving craft beer business.
 For more information about the tours and to book a table at their restaurant, visit their website.

 Some of the UK’s leading vineyards are located in the wider Ashford district.
 Producers including Gusbourne, Chapel Down and Biddenden Vineyards offer visitors tours and tastings, with some offering a full Kentish dining experience.
 It’s the ideal place to discover the local cuisine alongside a glass of English sparkling wine.